CrystalVulpine/VoxelPlanet/Docs/mods/index.md

 VoxelPlanet supports the ability to load mods into the game.
 Here you will find documentation on all the functions a mod can load into the game, and how to set one up.
 Currently there is only one function, and it is only available on Linux.

 In order to make a mod, we must create a shared library that defines the functions.
 You may use as many or as few as you'd like.
 The mod must be compiled as a shared library that is a position-independent executable (`-fPIC` on gcc).
 All the mod functions need to be declared as `extern "C"` or they won't work.
-After compiling the mod, it should be placed in the mods folder which is located in VoxelPlanet's working directory.
+After compiling the mod, it should be placed in the "mods" folder which is located in VoxelPlanet's working directory.

 ## Functions